Statistics-Friendly Confidentiality Protection for Establishment Data, with Applications to the QCEW: Notation and Background

 $\mu$-GDP also has the following interpretation: the ability of an attacker to distinguish between $\data_1$ and $\data_2$ is at least as difficult as distinguishing whether a random variable $y$ was sampled from a $N(0,1)$ distribution or a $N(\mu,1)$ distribution \cite{gdp}.

+Note: Gaussian DP is not defined in terms of a metric over datasets.
+However, as we show in Section \ref{sec:model}, we can combine the two ideas to get the best of both worlds: defining plausible deniability requirements using a metric, and specifying how hard it is to distinguish between two plausible values using GDP.
+The main challenge is in choosing suitable metrics and designing mechanisms.

-Gaussian DP (along with all major variations of DP) has several desirable properties that simplify the design of mechanisms.
+Gaussian DP for person-level data has several desirable properties that simplify the design of mechanisms.
 The first is \emph{postprocessing invariance} that says if a mechanism $\mech$ satisfies $\mu$-GDP and $\randalg$ is a (randomized) algorithm whose domain contains the range of $\mech$, then the combined function $\randalg \circ \mech$ (which first runs $\mech$ on the input dataset and then runs $\randalg$ on the output of $\mech$) also satisfies $\mu$-GDP.
 The second important property is \emph{fully adaptive composition} \cite{stfully}.
 Let $\mech_1,\dots,\mech_k$ be a sequence of mechanisms.
 They can be adaptively chosen, so that each $\mech_{j}$ and its privacy parameter $\mu_j$ is chosen after seeing the outputs of $\mech_1,\dots,\mech_{j-1}$.
 If $\sqrt{\sum_{i=1}^k\mu^2_j} \leq \mu$ in all possible situations, then releasing all of their outputs satisfies $\mu$-GDP.
 Thus a larger mechanism $\mech$ can be constructed out of smaller mechanisms $\mech_1,\dots,\mech_k$.
 The parameter $\mu$ is known as the overall \emph{privacy loss budget} and the adaptive composition result allows the privacy budget to be allocated among its components $\mech_1,\dots, \mech_k$.
 This type of privacy accounting is a desirable feature of formal privacy definitions.

 Another important feature of Gaussian DP is group privacy, which is the guarantee that is achieved for pairs of datasets $\data_1$ and $\data_2$ that differ on the addition/removal of multiple records. \begin{lemma}[Group Privacy \cite{gdp}] Let $\mech$ be a mechanism satisfying $f$-DP.
 Let $\data_1$ and $\data_2$ be datasets that differ on the values of $k$ people.
 Let $f^{(k)}$ denote application of $f$ for $k$ times (e.g., $f^{(3)}(x)=f(f(f(x)))$).
 Then, for any set $S$, $P(\mech(\data_2)\in S)\leq f^{(k)}(P(\mech(\data_1)\in S))$.
 In particular, if $\mech$ satisfies $\mu$-GDP, then $\Phi^{-1}(P(\mech(\data_2)\in S)) \leq \Phi^{-1}(P(\mech(\data_1)\in S)) + k\mu$. \end{lemma}